Skip to content

 -flow_to_demand_node + 0.57 flow_to_downriver = 0

-The capacity of an unit limits both outputs.
-Here the flow to downriver is larger than to the demand node.
-The capacity of the unit should be the electrical capacity divided by the water to electricity coefficient.
-With the electrical capacity of 500MW and water to elecricity coefficient of 0.57 the capacity of the unit becomes 878.
+The capacity of an unit is the sum of outputs.
+With the electrical capacity of 500MW and water to elecricity coefficient of 0.57 the water flow capacity is 878 (m^3).
+Making the total unit capacity 1378 (m^3 / MW).
 Now at full power, 878 units of water flow to downriver and 500MW of electricity flow to the demand node.

 And parameters: